Cocaine Addiction Treatment

 Cocaine may increase your alertness and energy because it is a stimulant.
-It affects the neuropathways in your brain, leading you to feel talkative, energetic, and euphoric.
-Addiction can be physical, meaning your body craves the drug.
-And mental or you strongly desire the drug’s effects.
+It affects your brain’s neuropathways, making you feel talkative, energetic, and euphoric.
+Addiction can be physical, meaning your body craves the drug, and mental, or you strongly desire the drug’s effects.

-For a short period of time, it will bring you feelings of pleasure and satisfaction.
-As cocaine causes your dopamine levels to rise to make you feel euphoric.
+It will bring you feelings of pleasure and satisfaction for a short period as cocaine causes your dopamine levels to rise to make you feel euphoric.

 Cocaine may also minimize your desire for sleep and food.
 For some, cocaine helps them think and perform tasks more quickly.
 Seeing that, many users begin to crave the feelings that cocaine creates.

 The frequent use of cocaine can cause you to develop a higher tolerance to the drug.
-Therefore, this may lead you to use greater amounts of it, which can impact your mental and physical health negatively.
+Therefore, this may lead you to use more significant amounts of it, negatively impacting your mental and physical health.